In This Article

 Proactive preparation significantly reduces friction and cost during the LL152 inspection cycle:

-- Know your community district and deadline.
-Look up your building's community district on NYC Planning's website and map it to the LL152 schedule above.
+- Know your community district and filing window.
+Look up your building's community district on NYC Planning's website and confirm the current LL152 schedule with DOB.

 - Assemble your building records.
 Gather as-built plumbing drawings, prior gas work permits, Con Edison service records, and any prior violation notices.
 The LMP will need to understand the piping layout before starting the inspection.